About Us

 These rights apply to all transactions in Nepal regardless of the value of the goods or services involved.
 From our experience handling legal disputes, many consumers in Nepal are unaware that these rights are legally enforceable.
 Simply knowing your rights under this law significantly strengthens your position when dealing with a non-cooperative seller or service provider.

-Sections 16 through 24 of the Consumer Protection Act 2075 list specific business practices that are prohibited in Nepal.
+The Consumer Protection Act 2075 lists specific business practices that are prohibited in Nepal.
+Section 16 broadly prohibits unfair trade and business activities.
 Any business found engaging in these practices can face penalties including fines and imprisonment.

-False or misleading advertisingSection 16Making false claims about quality, price, origin, or benefits of goods or services
+False or misleading advertisingMaking false claims about quality, price, origin, or benefits of goods or services

-Hoarding and black marketingSection 18Artificially creating shortages of essential commodities to inflate prices
+Hoarding and black marketingArtificially creating shortages of essential commodities to inflate prices

-Deceptive pricingSection 20Charging more than the maximum retail price (MRP) or hiding true costs
+Deceptive pricingCharging more than the maximum retail price (MRP) or hiding true costs

-Unauthorized duplicate goodsSection 21Producing or selling counterfeit or imitation products
+Counterfeit goodsProducing or selling unauthorized duplicate or imitation products

 Online businesses are also covered.
 If you were defrauded through an online transaction, you may file a consumer complaint and, depending on the circumstances, also pursue action under the Electronic Transactions Act for cyber fraud.